marcojakob/edu.makery/source/_posts/2012-10-03-gamegridkara-2-0-released.md

 * GameGridKara-2.2.0.jar
 * JGameGrid-2.20.jar

-You can extract the two libraries from any scenario (see downloads below) or [download them directly](https://github.com/marcojakob/gamegrid-kara/downloads).
+You can extract the two libraries from any scenario (see downloads below).

 Each scenario must have *one Java class* and a *WorldSetup.txt* file as seen above.
 Here is a complete example of a Java class where the actual program will be written: